Curriculum Aims at East Peckham Primary

 To further enhance our curriculum, each class will attend a trip outside of the village and many local visits within the village to help children make links between their education in the classroom and the world around them.

-We also have Forest School for weekly EYFS and fortnightly for every other year group from Year 1 to Year 6.
+We also have Forest School weekly for EYFS and fortnightly for every other year group from Year 1 to Year 6.
 In terms 1, 5 and 6, we also have weekly swimming lessons on site to ensure children are confident swimmers and stay safe around water.
 We also invite speakers and visitors to school to bring their learning to life.
 This is arranged by subject leaders and/or class teachers.

 See our EYFS page for information on how our early years curriculum is delivered.